EdgeDLT/shrike/readme.md

 3. Follow the prompt to download NeoGo if you haven't already.
 4. Allow some time for the process to complete.

 A keep-alive mode is available to keep the Indexer active and listening for blocks.
 Blocks are synced as soon as they are detected.
-Activate this mode with the `-k` / `--keep-alive` flag, e.g., `cargo run --release -- -k`.
+Activate this mode in the `config.rs` file.

 ### Notes